 Curve stitching is a craft in which a series of geometric forms are used to create the appearance of a curve.
 While curved stitched designs appear to have complex, graceful curves and a three dimensional aspect, they are actually totally flat, and comprised entirely of straight lines.
 Also known as string art, curve stitching is not just a craft: it's also an educational tool.
 Children are sometimes introduced to basic concepts in geometry with the assistance of curve stitching.

-A number of curve stitching books are available with pattern suggestions and grids which can be used for curve stitching.
+A number of books are available with pattern suggestions and grids which can be used for curve stitching.
 As people grow more competent, they can also develop their own designs and play with patterns and variations.
-Educationally, curve stitching can be quite valuable, as it may get younger students interested in math as they marvel at the patterns they produce and the fact that a series of entirely straight lines can create a shape which appears curved.
+Educationally, this craft can be quite valuable, as it may get younger students interested in math as they marvel at the patterns they produce and the fact that a series of entirely straight lines can create a shape which appears curved.